shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Worship

-At level 11, your power grows the more your name is said.
+Your power grows the more your name is said.

-At the start of a vessel’s turn, they may say your name, granting you 1 spell point.
+At the start of a vessel’s turn, they may say your name, granting you 1 MP.

-Additionally, your maximum Spell Points is increased by the number of vessels you have.
+Additionally, your maximum MP is increased by the number of vessels you have.

 ### Enhanced Spell Sharing

-At level 11, your Spell Sharing feature is enhanced.
+Your Spell Sharing feature is enhanced.

 -   Shared spells are no longer restricted from you when you share them.
 You can now share a single spell with multiple vessels, and you can now cast it yourself while it is shared.
 -   You may refresh the vessel duration of any vessel that is within your Tether Range.
 -   Vessels within your Cast Range continuously have their vessel duration refreshed automatically.
 -   Each time a vessel casts a spell that you shared with them, their vessel duration is refreshed.
--   You can use your action to dismiss any shared spell that one of your vessels had casted.
+-   You can spend 1 AP to dismiss any shared spell that one of your vessels had casted.

 ### Evangelization

-At level 11, your vessels can evangelize.
+Your vessels can evangelize.

 You may spend 1 hour to designate a willing vessel as a prime vessel.
 You must be able to see the vessel and they must be within your Cast Range for the whole duration.
 That vessel then becomes a prime vessel.